syalunin/SG15-pseudopotentials/README.md

 To generate the executables, run the `make` command in the root directory.

 ### Runing
-The script `run.sh` generates pseudopotentials for selected chemical elements, and `run_all.sh` generates pseudopotentials for all elements in the folder `elements`.
+The script `run.sh` generates pseudopotentials with core electrons for selected chemical elements, and `run_all.sh` does the same for all chemical elements.

 ### Contact
 If you are interested in continuing this project, do not hesitate to contact me via email: